Sudhir Chaudhary: Accusations of Islamophobia

 While targeting minorities again, he stirred debate on his show "Black and White" by declaring India the best cricket team globally, attributing success to no reservations in player selection.
 He advocated for a merit-based approach and questioned whether removing reservations across sectors would lead to greater national achievements.
 Social media backlash accused him of promoting divisive narratives against minorities and backward classes, urging a deeper understanding of the historical context of reservations for marginalized upliftment.

 In March 2024, Aaj Tak, who broadcast his show, was again fined by NBDSA for misrepresenting Barack Obama's statement about protecting Muslim minorities in India by attributing it to the tukde tukde gang' and separatist and terrorist movements such as Khalistan, thus distorting viewers' perception of the matter.

+In June 2024, Chaudhury had caught headlines for coining the term 'gaming jihad' by claiming that Hindu teenagers were being lured into converting into Islam by Muslims through interactions held in online gaming platforms like Twitch and Discord.
+Chaudhury also courted controversy by broadcasting a chart circulated among adherents of Hindu nationalism in social media platforms like Facebook and Reddit, titled 'Types of Jihad', detailing alleged attempts of Islamisation and elaborating Islamophobic tropes used by Hindu nationalists like 'population jihad' - claiming that polygamy, illegal infiltration of Muslims from abroad and greater fertility rates of Muslims compared to Hindus is a deliberate plan of Islamic overpopulation in the long run to outnumber Hindus in their own homeland, 'love jihad', an Islamophobic conspiracy theory claiming agenda of religious conversions into Islam through love marriage, 'history jihad', whitewashing persecution of Hindus and glorifying Islamic conquest of India in history books in the name of secularism, 'mazhar jihad', claiming that Muslims are gradually taking over the country's land by illegally encroaching over properties of Hindus, government bodies and public property through converting them into Islamic graves.

 Threats

 In 2015, Sudhir Chaudhary got X-category security after allegations that someone had threatened to murder Chaudhary.
 In 2020, Zee News claimed that China had been monitoring Sudhir Chaudhary.